SafeBreach-Labs/QuickShell/README.md

 1. [**quick_shell**](./docs/doc_quick_shell.md): Implements the entire RCE chain, overwriting an installer executable downloaded by a victim Windows device with Quick Share.
 2. [**quick_sniff**](./docs/doc_quick_sniff.md): A sniffer that captures Quick Share's protocol packets, prints them textually.
 In addition, for each device in the session, it creates a binary file in our custom format that holds all the sent packets in the order they were sent.
 3. [**send_packets**](./docs/doc_send_packets.md): Sends Quick Share's protocol packets.
 As input, it receives a binary file in our custom format with packets to send (the same format that the quick_sniff tool outputs).
-4. [**send_file_with_bypass**](./docs/doc_send_file_with_bypass.md): Exploits the vulnerabilities we reported for Quick Share for Android & Windows that allow sending a file without authorization or acceptance by the receiver, no matter what's the current discovery mode ("Your Devices", "Contacts", or "Everyone")
+4. [**send_file_with_bypass**](./docs/doc_send_file_with_bypass.md): Exploits the vulnerabilities we reported for Quick Share for Android & Windows that allow sending a file without authorization or acceptance by the receiver, no matter what's the current discovery mode ("Your Devices", "Contacts", or "Everyone").
+Exploits CVE-2024-38272
 5. [**force_wifi_connection**](./docs/doc_force_wifi_connection.md): Forces a device with Quick Share to connect to a given WiFi network.
 If performed against a Windows device with the vulnerable Quick Share version, then it also crashes its Quick Share app, creating a Wi-Fi connection to the given Wi-Fi network that lasts forever.
+Exploits CVE-2024-38271.
 6. [**quick_fuzz**](./docs/doc_quick_fuzz.md): A fuzzer for Quick Share for Windows.
 Each fuzzing iteration sends a sequence of offline frames, simulating an entire transfer session.
+7. [**send_file_with_bypass_after fix**](./docs/doc_send_file_with_bypass.md): Same as `send_file_with_bypass` but bypasses Google's fix for the first vulnerability.
+Exploits CVE-2024-10668.

 ### Supporting Tools